top of page

 The Colonial City is filled with museums, some big and obvious, others tucked away, hardly noticeable.
 If you have an interest, do some research before your trip and see which ones speak to you.
 Admission rates vary but are generally very cheap.
 From historic museums, to chocolate museums, to children’s science museums, there really is something for everyone.

 There is a cultural experience that happens every Sunday night that you do not want to miss.
 The band, Grupo Bonyé, has been performing live music weekly in the Ruins of San Francisco in the Colonial City of Santo Domingo for years.
+Update: Due to restoration of this area, they have moved their weekly show to the other side of the ruins.
+Click here to see the map.
 This legendary group embodies all things Caribbean, performing a variety of salsa, merengue, and other Latin American styles of music.
 You may not set out with the plan to dance, but this lively group will have you up on your feet in no time.
 Dominican’s love affair with music and rhythm is evident in every person there!
 This free, outdoor show starts at 6 pm every Sunday.

-It’s true, there are some very touristy things about the Colonial City of Santo Domingo, but it is also a special place to experience fun and colorful Dominican culture in a unique way.
+It’s true, there are some very touristy things about the Colonial Zone of Santo Domingo, like the abundance of gift shops and street performers, but it is also a special place to experience fun and colorful Dominican culture in a unique way.
 The juxtaposition of Dominican history and the creativity of a young generation make this a place you don’t want to miss.